 For example, the so called Jaws Bridge is famous in the movie for the scene when the summer vacationers are attacked on a beach.
 Nowadays, Jaws Bridge is famous for the people who like to jump off it into the water below.

 You will also recognise, the up-island fishing village of Menemsha from the movie.
+There have been other movies set or filmed on Martha’s Vineyard, but none have had the cultural impact of Jaws.

 If you look back at Martha’s Vineyard history, you’ll see that it has been a popular summer destination and vacation spot for many celebrities.
 This pristine island is a retreat where they can escape twithout being bombarded by fans or paparazzi.